algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 ##### Your Repository Was Deleted

-If your algorithm's Github repository was deleted, you may attempt to [restore the relevant repository](https://help.github.com/en/github/administering-a-repository/restoring-a-deleted-repository).
+If your algorithm's GitHub repository was deleted, you may attempt to [restore the relevant repository](https://help.github.com/en/github/administering-a-repository/restoring-a-deleted-repository).
 It is essential that both the repository's deploy key and webhooks remain in place after restoration, otherwise we will not be able to pull your source code, or know when you make changes.

 #### FAQ

-__I’m a member of a Github organization, but I don’t see that organization listed as a possible owner when creating an algorithm.
+__I’m a member of a GitHub organization, but I don’t see that organization listed as a possible owner when creating an algorithm.
 What’s wrong?__

-An administrator of your Github organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
-You can request approval by following the instructions in [this Github documentation](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps#:~:targetText=Click%20the%20Authorized%20OAuth%20Apps,click%20Request%20approval%20from%20owners.).
+An administrator of your GitHub organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
+You can request approval by following the instructions in [this GitHub documentation](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps#:~:targetText=Click%20the%20Authorized%20OAuth%20Apps,click%20Request%20approval%20from%20owners.).